tpayne/docker-examples/README.md

 You use them at your own risk.
 If anything results to your machine or environment or anything else as a result of ignoring this warning, then the fault is yours only and has nothing to do with me.

+Note - The docker files worked at time of creation, but I often find that Ubuntu repos often get "screwed", so do not be surprised if the docker files need maintenance.
+I might do this sometimes, but only as I need to.

 Licensing
 =========
 This software is licensed using the terms and provisions of the [MIT license](https://en.wikipedia.org/wiki/MIT_License).